costabileisa/phase-1-project/README.md

 # Phase 1 Project

 This is the end of Phase 1 project for Flatiron School.

-For my project, I wanted to do something that I thought may be of use to me later on as well as something that I would be able to build onto in the future.
-Creating a list of public APIs seemed like a very useful idea to me because it was annoying to try to find the perfect public API for this project in the first place.
-I also liked the idea of, in the future, being able to add alphabetical organization, dropdown features for more info on the APIs, a search bar, etc.
-My project is not that complex, but I acheived my goals.
-I wanted to be able to change the background color to my favorite hex color (#ffd1dc).
-I also wanted the list to show only the public APIs that did not require an auth key.
-In order to make it easier to seach through the large list of APIs, I wanted some sort of way to sort or organize/shorten the list, which I achieved by adding the keydown event.
-Last, to make the wall of text more readable, I was able to add style to the text based on hover which makes the info pop.
-The main purpose of this project is to provide one place where someone could look for a public API that does not require an auth key rather than having to scour multiple different websites that may only have 10 or so APIs liisted on each site.
+For this project, the primary goals were to create something that would be useful and could be added onto for more practicality later on while still satisfying the project requirements.
+Creating a list of public APIs was an easy way to acheive these goals.
+Most websites that list public APIs without an authoriztion key will only list a few different APIs.
+It can become extremely tedious searching through multiple different websites to try to find the perfect API.
+This project solves that problem.
+A large collection of APIs was also a great way to introduce add-ons later for functionality/usability (Alphabetical organization, dropdown features, search bar, etc.).
+This project, most importantly, satisfies the project requirements set by Flatiron School.
+On a single page application made from HTML/CSS/JS, it pulls from a public API of public APIs, has at least three event listeners (click, keydown, mouseover, mouseout), and uses array iteration to keep code clean.
+To make the page interactive, multiple event listers were used.
+The click event will change the background color pink (hex color: #ffd1dc).
+When hovering over an API, the style will change to make the font larger and a different color for better readability.
+When a key is pressed, the page will be updated (without refreshing) to show only the APIs that start with that key.

 ## Requirements
 The requirements for this project included the following: